 21 Mutual Funds Jargon Words You Must Know

-As an investor in Mutual Funds, it is useful to learn a few jargon words related to Mutual Funds to simplify things while you look at schemes to choose from a myriad of options.
+As an investor in Mutual Funds, it is useful to learn Mutual Funds terminologies to simplify things while you look at different mutual fund schemes.
 Above all, being an informed investor always pays.

 Mutual Fund is a subject as deep as an ocean.
 Hence, it becomes important to learn the diving signals before you take a dip.

-Here is a list of 21 jargon words related to mutual funds that might come in handy.
+Here is a list of mutual fund jargon that might come handy:

 1. Fund Manager A Fund Manager is responsible for making decisions regarding selling and purchasing funds as per market correction and implementing the investing strategy of the AMC thus playing a critical role in the performance of the fund.